 So how do beavers help?
 Beavers create natural fire breaks.
 Their impact on water reservoirs is unlike any others.
 “Instead of (water) racing downstream and flooding, it’s slowed down and stored and you have all these areas of savings accounts being filled up.”
 "And those “savings” influence more than just surface water, as they can percolate through soil to become groundwater and recharge aquifers."
 This is of up most importance in our arid west for creating and maintaining wetlands, for wildlife, agriculture, drinking water, global warming and reducing fires!

-Where is the science and economics when our native keystone species that serve as critical hydro-engineers are trapped relentlessly for much of the year and do not even need to be reported?
+Where is the science and economics when our native keystone species that serve as nature's critical hydro-engineers are trapped relentlessly for much of the year and do not even need to be reported?
 From voluntary reporting by only less than half of the Montana trappers, almost 20,000 beaver were reported trapped in the last 3 documented years for fun and profit.

-Respectfully contact Governor Steve Bullock:
+Respectfully contact Governor Steve Bullock and our Montana Wildlife Commission:

 By mail: Office of the Governor PO Box 200801 Helena MT, 59620-0801